-Generally, students opt for the September intake but January admission intake is also suitable for select programs.
-It is advised to choose the intake keeping in mind that you fulfil all the eligibility criteria including language proficiency and other exam scores.
+Generally, students opt for the September intake but the January admission intake is also suitable for select programs.
+It is advised to choose the intake keeping in mind that you fulfill all the eligibility criteria including language proficiency and other exam scores.

 Know All About Fall Semester vs Spring Semester!